nhn/tui.grid/docs/custom-event.md

 - `mousedown` :  When a mouse button is pressed on a table cell
 - `mouseover` : When a mouse pointer is moved onto a table cell
 - `mouseout` : When a mouse pointer is moved off a table cell
-- `focusChanged` : When a table cell is selected
+- `focusChange` : When a table cell focus is selected
+- `check`: When a row header checkbox is filled
+- `uncheck`: When a row header checkbox is cleared
+- `selection`: hen the selection area of the table is changed.

-There are other events which is used only when the `Net` addon is enabled.
+There are other events that can be used when using `DataSource`.

 - `beforeRequest` : Before the http request is sent
 - `response` : When the response is received from the server